smmosquera/serge/README.txt

-    Added SoundTexture block to create sounds textures that depend on the location of actors etc Allowing converting alpha mode of sprites to drastically improve blitting Added profiler for collecting detailed timing from the engine
+    Added SoundTexture block to create sounds textures that depend on the location of actors etc Allowing converting alpha mode of sprites to drastically improve blitting Added profiler for collecting detailed timing from the engine Fixed bug when rendering multiple lines of text.
+Longest line was not always recognized resulting in cutoff